 In this section, we define a new coordinate system $X_{l,j}$.
-This step is crucial because the Fock-Goncharov coordinates $Z_{i,j,k}$ are not convenient to express the Weyl group action we intend to construct.
+This step is crucial because the Fock--Goncharov coordinates $Z_{i,j,k}$ are not convenient to express the Weyl group action we intend to construct.

-We can find $\left[ {n \over 2}\right]$ main cycles on $\mathcal A_n$-quiver; see the cycles consisting of red vertices, green vertices, or yellow vertices respectively in Figure \ref{Fig11} above.
-Based on the main cycles, we relabel cluster variables of $\mathcal A_n$-quiver as follows: Using the Fock-Goncharov coordinates, we can notice the $l$th main cycle is,
+The $\mathcal{A}_n$-quiver contains $\lfloor n/2 \rfloor$ main cycles, which are distinguished by the red, green, and yellow vertices in Figure \ref{Fig11}.
+We relabel the cluster variables according to these cycles as follows: Using the Fock--Goncharov coordinates, we can notice that the $l$th main cycle is (see Figure \ref{Fig12}),

 when $l \ne {n \over 2},$ or

 when $l = {n \over 2}.$ Note that the equalities above follow from the amalgamation discussed in the previous section.